DrRoss23/PHIBOT25159_PTO2503_B_Phillip-Botha_SDF_Portfolio_Piece/README.md

 One challenge was aligning the profile section image perfectly — I fixed this using `align-items: center` in Flexbox and careful margin tweaks.
 Another was spacing the skills and education sections, where I used Grid and `gap` properties to handle that cleanly.

-#### 🧠 Bonus Features

-Some added touches include hover effects on buttons and links, and smooth transitions using `transition: all 0.3s ease;`.

 ### 🟢 5.
 Reflection (1 min)

 The most challenging part was getting the layout to match Figma exactly, especially across devices.